 The immediate reason.
-It’s nice to have something in the works to look forward to.
-Whether it be a long stint, or an extended weekend, it’s an undeniable truth that we all deserve a getaway.
+It’s exciting to have something to look forward to.
+Whether it be a long stint, a daytrip, or an extended weekend.
+It’s the undeniable truth that we all deserve a getaway.
+It’s a beacon of light that things are getting back to a somewhat familiar sense of normalcy.
+So why not enjoy nature in all its’ glory and go visit a National Park (or two).

 Why You Should Visit National Parks